« Security Council Compendium (No. 19) | Main | International Courts & Tribunals at a Glance (No. 24) »

 This Week in Public International Law Scholarship, a juscogens.net feature, highlights new and notable books and articles concerning public international law.
-For comments, suggestions, or omissions please contact editor@juscogens.net.
+For comments, suggestions, or omissions please contact [email protected].

 Books:

-Ola Engdahl, Protection of Personnel in Peace Operations: The Role of the 'Safety Convention' Against the Background of General International Law
+Engdahl, Protection of Personnel in Peace Operations: The Role of the

-Vitit Muntarbhorn, A Commentary on the United Nations Convention on the Rights of the Child: Sexual Exploitation and Sexual Abuse of Children
+Rights of the Child: Sexual Exploitation and Sexual Abuse of Children

 Donald Puchala, Katie Laatikainen & Roger Coate, United Nations Politics: Responding to a Challenging World